dbnyu/OpenBirdcageBuilder/README.md

 - WIP to be continued...

 ## Usage
 All documentation is very much BETA WIP and very much under construction!
 Thank you for your patience!
+under_construction.gif

 ### Webapp Usage
 - Enter all required values (including any necessary optional values for bandpass predefined caps or tubular leg dimensions)